dherik/spring-rabbitmq-dead-letter-example/README.md

 There are two examples of Consumer and Producer with DLQ.
 If you need more details, just read the Spring documentation section about [Exception Handling](https://docs.spring.io/spring-amqp/docs/latest-ga/reference/htmlsingle/#exception-handling)

+# Introduction

-# The exception: Using AmqpRejectAndDontRequeueException
+## The exception AmqpRejectAndDontRequeueException

 Very useful to control errors from business rules.
 When you would like to reject the message, you can just throw the `AmqpRejectAndDontRequeueException`.
 Remember that any other exception will put the message again in the main queue, creating a infinite loop by default.